This website belongs to anindependent consultantof the company Platinum Health / Purium.

 Answer:

 Yes.
-ASEA® eventually entered the German market, sparking the hype around "redox signalling molecules".
+ASEA® eventually entered the German market, and with it came the hype about "redox signalling molecules."

 My old acquaintance Christian once came along with a bottle of the product and urged me to try it.
 Of course, he was a partner with the company.
 He generally only got in touch when he was with a new company and wanted me to sign up under him.